uber/needle/GENERATOR.md

 generated code.
 With certain module structure, such as the one used internally at Uber, the top-level module is never directly imported.
 Therefore using this parameter allows the generated file to correctly import the top-level module.
 For example, for the Rider app at Uber `import Rider` is specified.

 `--pluginized`: If specified, the generator will parse and generate plugin-based DI graphs.
 This is generally not useful.
 Uber's plugin architecture uses this.

+`--collect-parsing-info`: A boolean value indicating if information should be collected for parsing execution timeout errors.
+This defaults to `false`.

+`--timeout`: The timeout value, in seconds, to use for waiting on parsing and generating tasks.
+This defaults to 30 seconds.

+`--concurrency-limit`: The maximum number of tasks to execute concurrently.
+This defaults to the maximum concurrency allowed by the hardware.

 ## Integrate generated code